-ESPN Ranks Boston College Third-Best Team To Watch For NHL Prospects
+NESN

 A large reason for the Eagles’ resurgence is their recruiting class, which undeniably was among the best in the country coming into the season.
 Along with a lot of veteran talent, the Eagles seem loaded, and ESPN is taking notice.
 BC was ranked third among “best prospect teams to watch for future NHL talent.”

-Here’s what ESPN had to say:
+Here’s what ESPN had to say, in part:

 The Eagles are coming off one of the worst seasons in Hockey Hall of Fame inductee Jerry York’s storied tenure, but expectations are high for BC this season.
 A lot of that has to do with a recruiting class that includes five NHL draft picks, including three early 2019 selections.